 If the Customer elects to continue using the Services and Documentation beyond the Free Trial Period, the Customer will become liable to pay the Subscription Fees as detailed in clause 9 and Schedule 1.

-The Customer has until 30 Business Days following the Free Trial Period to elect to continue using the Services and Documentation.
-If the Customer does not elect to continue using the Services and Documentation, this Agreement will terminate 30 Business Days following the Free Trial Period in accordance with clause 15.5.
+The Customer has until 30 days following the Free Trial Period to elect to continue using the Services and Documentation.
+If the Customer does not elect to continue using the Services and Documentation, this Agreement will terminate 30 days following the Free Trial Period in accordance with clause 15.5.